 THC ties with the cannabinoid 1 (CB1) receptors in the brain producing that high or sense of euphoria.
 CBD doesn’t bind well with CB1 receptors which is why it lessens the psychoactive effects.

 CBD and THC have a lot similar medical benefits.
-They can relieve several of similar conditions, such as pain, nausea, and anxiety.
+They can relieve several similar conditions, such as pain, nausea, and anxiety.
+Using medical marijuana to treat diseases with these symptoms has proven successful in many states, like New Jersey.
+Patients can obtain a medical marijuana card online by speaking with certified doctors.
 However, CBD doesn’t give you a sense of euphoria that THC does.
 This lack of this side effect is the reason why some people prefer CBD over THC.

 In 2018, the U.S. Food and Drug Administration (FDA) approved the first prescribed CBD medicine, called Epidiolex.
 This medicine is used to cure epilepsy.
 CBD is also known to relieve other types of conditions like inflammation, mental disorders, migraines, and depression.